amitdev/lru-dict/README.rst

 ================

 Like mentioned above there are many python implementations of an LRU.
 Use this if you need a faster and memory efficient alternative.
+It is implemented with a dict and associated linked list to keep track of LRU order.
+See code for a more detailed explanation.